 Baste stitch the applique on the base fabric.
 You can use small applique stitches to attach the sheer applique on the fabric.
 Or use your sewing machine stitches…

 Usually, a tight zig-zag stitch is made around the design – it is better if you can sew close to the design.
+A 4mm stitch can be used.

 After the stitching is done, cut off the extra fabric which lies outside the stitches.